By Anna Gay on | No Comments

-In this tutorial, I will show you one of my favorite ways to change background color in Photoshop, with a couple of additional tweaks that will make your subject stand out AND the background look more natural.
+In this tutorial, I will show you one of my favorite ways to change the background color in Photoshop, with a couple of additional tweaks that will MAKE YOUR SUBJECT REALLY STAND OUT and the background look more natural.

 Open your image in Photoshop, and then select the Magic Wand tool: